Aryanlanghanoja/Generative_AI/Assignment/Face Morphing/Face_Morphing.md

-# Triangulations and Face Morphing – Summary
+# Triangulations and Face Morphing

 ## Introduction
 - Face morphing is widely used in apps and media, enabling smooth transformation from one face to another.